Giorgio5i6/TrentoProtonPassiveLine/README.md

-# Trento Protontherapy TOPAS Implementation and Microdosimetric Tissue Equivalent Proportional Counter
+# Trento Protontherapy Passive Line TOPAS Implementation and Microdosimetric Tissue Equivalent Proportional Counter

+## References
+- **Microdosimetry** Missiaggia, Marta, et al. "Investigation of in-field and out-of-field radiation quality with microdosimetry and its impact on relative biological effectiveness in proton therapy."
+International Journal of Radiation Oncology* Biology* Physics 115.5 (2023): 1269-1282.
+- **Passive Beam Line** Tommasino, Francesco, et al. "A new facility for proton radiobiology at the Trento proton therapy centre: Design and implementation."
+Physica Medica 58 (2019): 99-106.

 ## Overview